Rookout/docs/docs/setup-guide.md

 For more information on Non-Breaking Breakpoints, refer to this page: [Debug Session Setup](debug-session-setup.md)

 If you encounter an issue while setting a breakpoint, refer to this page for information on breakpoint statuses: [Breakpoint Status](breakpoints-status.md)

-## Frequently asked questions

-For more information, take a look at the [Rookout FAQ page](https://www.rookout.com/faq).